BaguetteBoiTuna/NTPU/2024-11-09-midterm_report_dante_dlfia.md

 ### Metrics: Accuracy and Loss Comparison

-Using accuracy and loss as evaluation metrics, we observed the following from the training of Model A (preprocessed images) and Model B (original images):
+Using accuracy and loss as evaluation metrics, I observed the following from the training of Model A (preprocessed images) and Model B (original images):

 - **Accuracy**: Model B achieved a slightly higher peak accuracy in certain epochs but showed fluctuations, indicating inconsistent learning.
 In contrast, Model A showed more stable accuracy improvements, likely due to the feature-enhancing effects of pre-processing.
 - **Loss**: Model A had a more stable and consistently lower loss than Model B, suggesting that pre-processing helped the model learn more effectively by focusing on relevant features.